gRPC

 • In addition to configuring feed connection parameters, a gRPC client needs to be created to send features to Velocity.
 The gRPC framework supports many development languages.
 The realtime-grpc-feed GitHub repository contains essential resources such as the velocity_grpc.proto file used to define the contract between the client and the gRPC feed service, developer documentation, and reference implementations that illustrate how to create a gRPC client.

-• To learn more about gRPC capabilities and client development strategies, see the gRPC web page.
+• To learn more about gRPC capabilities and client development strategies, refer to the gRPC web page.

 Parameters

-The following are the parameters for the gRPC feed:
+The following are the parameters for the feed:

 ParameterDescriptionData type